pamelatech/scim-use-case-revamp/draft-correia-scimusecases-00.md

  |   SCIM   | <----(3)----- |           SCIM| <----(3)------ | Client |
  |  Server  | -----(4)----> |         Server| -----(4)-----> |        |
  +----------+               +---------------+                +--------+
-                 Figure 5:  SCIM  Flow and Entities map
+                 Figure 6:  SCIM  Flow and Orchestrator roles maps

 ~~~~~~~~
-1. Before creating an RO or update it or its RA the SCIM client will always do an HTTP GET to get an update from the SCIM Service Provider.
+1. Before creating/updating a RO/RA the SCIM client will always do an HTTP GET to get current information from the SCIM Server.
-2. Service Provider will provide it RO and RA for that resource asked by the SCIM Client.
+2. SCIM Server will provide the current information on the resources asked by the SCIM Client.
-3. Based on the RO and RA returned by the SP (Service Provider), there will be a HTTP POST, PUT, PATCH depending on the operation that the Client want to achieve.
+3. Based on the RO and RA returned by the Server, there will be a HTTP POST, PUT, PATCH depending on the operation that the Client want to achieve.
-4. the Service Provider will return the RO and its RA with additional metadata information to allow for audit.
+4. The Service Provider will return the RO/RA with additional metadata information to allow for audit.

-In the use cases that we saw before, it is related to section 3.6, where the SCIM client on the top left will map to the RC/RU and the Server in the middle left will map into RM/RS, the SCIM client is also sometimes called as the "HR Application", because it responsibilities are only on be the creator and updater of the RO and specific number of its RA, the client in this case has no responsibilities in doing any management of the Resources, typically done by an IdM.
+The SCIM client on the left will map to the RC/RU and the Server in the middle will map into RM/RS, the SCIM client on the left is also sometimes called as the "HR Application", because it responsibilities are only on be the creator and updater of the RO and specific number of its RA, the client in this case has no responsibilities in doing any management of the Resources, typically done by an IdM.
-The center component as describe is the Server for the client on the left and will act as the Client for the server on the right.
-Typically the Server on the right is an application that wan tto consume RO and its RA.
+The center component as describe is the Server for the client on the left, will act as the Client for the server on the right, which typically is an SaaS application that want to consume RO and its RA from an RM.
-In addition to the models before now the "HR Application also subscribe to RA that are created by the RS and reported by the RM, the Application will be the creator of specific attributes.
+In addition to the models seen before now the "HR Application" also subscribe to RA that are created by the RS and reported by the RM, the Application will be the creator of specific attributes.
+So we will see that the 3 SCIM elements will be RC/RU/RS for each RO/RA.

 #### Client Active Pull
 This model of the trigger is created for those scenarios where there is no status database in the client, and where the Clients choose when and how often to make HTTP GET calls to the server, based on the size of the object population the client is tracking, the frequency of the data change, and the use case, for example the synchronization of a registry of objects vs. point updates when an event takes place.These factors may result in clients periodically polling a large set of SCIM Server objects to check for changes.